RasaHQ/rasa/docs/connectors.rst

 Using run script
 ^^^^^^^^^^^^^^^^

-If you want to connect to telegram using the run script, e.g. using
+If you want to connect to telegram using the run script, e.g. using:

 .. code-block:: bash